OlofT/AutoStandards/README.md

 ##Why are storyboards/xib/nibs bad?

 They are not always bad, it depends a lot on your situation.
 If you are working with people that won't read code (which does not have to be a bad thing - everyone shouldn't need to be a coder), then this is not for you.
 Also, if someone else are paying you by the hour, why automate in the first place?
 I like to see my interfaces before building them, so I usually draw them on paper first and then implement them in code.
-But it must be said, not seeing the interface when creating it, is harder.
+But it must be said: it is harder to not see the interface when creating it.

 Using nibs (I will from here on call all storyboards/xibs for nibs) are bad in a couple of ways: